blaenk/site/input/notes/clojure.markdown

 ## Channels

-The [`core.async`{.path}](https://clojure.github.io/core.async/) library provides an implementation of channels similar to Go's. `go` is a macro that examines its body for any channel operations and turns it into a state machine, immediately returning a channel on which it eventually places the value of its body's last expression, if non-nil, and closes it.
+The [<span class="path">core.async</span>](https://clojure.github.io/core.async/) library provides an implementation of channels similar to Go's. `go` is a macro that examines its body for any channel operations and turns it into a state machine, immediately returning a channel on which it eventually places the value of its body's last expression, if non-nil, and closes it.
 Upon a blocking operation, the state machine is parked and the actual thread of control is released.
 The body is resumed on a thread-pool thread (or the sole JavaScript VM thread) when the blocking operation completes,

 The primary channel operations within go blocks are `>!` for putting and `<!` for taking.
 There are also analogous operations for ordinary threads which block the thread on which they're called until complete `->!!` for putting and `<!!` for taking.
 These can be used on threads created with, for example, `future`, but there's also a macro called `thread` that's similar to `go` which launches a first-class thread and returns a channel, and should be preferred over `future` for channel work.